triflicacid/remote-submersible/README.md

 The `shared` folder contains software which is identical to both controllers.
 The `x-board` directories contain software specific to each controller, as dictated by `x`.

+Various circuit schematics are available under `schematics/`.
+These are all KiCAD schematics.

 ## Structure

 The aim is to maximise separation between custom and generated code.